lucamartucci/lucamartucci.github.io/Notes.md

 ---

 ### Cryptography

+These notes are written with a (probably) ultimate goal to be a self-contained notes.
+The current goal is to (1) help understand definitions.
+(2) get familiar with main results (3) study/practice classical proof techniques.

-**Disclaimer.** Proofs don't necessarily follow the proof in the original references.
+1. For reason (3), proofs don't necessarily follow the proofs in the original references.
+2. Since these notes are written discretely, there might be some notational issues in each part, i.e. different notations are used.
+I'll unify them later.
+3. For reason (2), some familiar proofs are omitted but I'll give references.

 [Part 01](https://jiyuzhang1994.github.io/CryptoLec01/) : Logistics; Secret, Perfect Security, One-Time Pad.
 [Part 02](https://jiyuzhang1994.github.io/owfowptdp/) : Discussion on OWFs; OWPs, TDPs; Complexity assumptions; Candidates functions.
 [Part 03](https://jiyuzhang1994.github.io/CryptoLec03/) : Next-Bit Unpredictability; Computational Indistinguishability and Pseudorandom Generators; Hybrid Arguement.